 To begin, there are two main ways to reach Mykonos: by ferry or by airplane.
 If you are first visiting Athens than you can take a ferry from Piraeus Port to Mykonos on one of the many ferryboats that leave daily.
 For information on how to buy tickets, what time the ferryboats leave the port, and more, you can read our guide on getting to Mykonos by ferry.

 For a quicker route to Mykonos, you can take the 40 minute airplane ride from Athens International Airport that also runs daily during the summer months.
 Check out our getting from Athens to Mykonos by airplane guide, for more information on tickets, timetables and more.

 How to Get Around in Mykonos

 Measuring at just 33 square miles in size, Mykonos is a fairly small and easy island to get around in.
-The best way to reach the beaches is by renting a car or quad, while the best way to get around Mykonos town is by foot.
+The best way to reach the beaches is by renting a car or quad, while the best way to get around Mykonos town is on foot.
 Keep in mind that parking on the island is limited, especially in Mykonos Town.
-We therefore recommend getting around by foot, bus or taxi when needed.
-To find out more on how to get around Mykonos check out our guide here.
+We, therefore, recommend getting around by foot, bus or taxi when needed.
+To find out more on how to get around Mykonos check out our guide.
 Now that we’ve gotten transportation out of the way we can get back to our 3 day Mykonos itinerary!

 Day 1 of 3 day Mykonos Itinerary